deqit/PhilipsPM2528/Deepdive/ADC/README.md

 ## In Practice: how does the PM2528 do this?

-Performing a measurement requires four components of the machine: The CPU, module ADC Control, module ADC Core and a 20.000-count Counter.
+Performing a measurement requires four components of the machine: The CPU, module ADC Control, module ADC Analog and a 20.000-count Counter.
 For understanding how everything works together, the role of every component must be clear.

 ![ADC Signalflow](assets/ADC_Signalflow.png "The signalflow between the components")